 Figure 5-13 shows de-seasonalised trends in ambient PM10 concentration, based on 12 urban traffic AURN sites.
 There are few very long-running urban traffic PM10 sites: only three began monitoring PM10 before 2008.
 The sites shown here have been operating since the start of 2009 or earlier.
 The sites are; Armagh Roadside, Camden Kerbside, Carlisle Roadside, Chepstow A48, Chesterfield Roadside, Leeds Headingley Kerbside, London Marylebone Road, Sandy Roadside, Stanford-le-Hope Roadside, Stockton-on-Tees Eaglescliffe, Swansea Roadside and York Fishergate.
+(Note: Carlisle Roadside was excluded from the UK's 2019 compliance reporting, as it is within 25m of a major junction.
+However, it is included here for consistency with previous years' reports.)

 Most of these sites show a statistically significant downward trend in PM10 concentration over this period (with varying degrees of significance).
-However, this is not the case for all: Stockton-on-Tees Eaglescliffe shows no significant trend and Swansea Roadside shows a statistically significant increase.
+However, this is not the case for all sites: Stockton-on-Tees Eaglescliffe shows no significant trend and Swansea Roadside shows a statistically significant increase.
 As in the case of NO2, it is possible that trends at urban traffic sites are influenced by changes in the volume and type of traffic on the adjacent road.

-Figure 5-13 De-seasonalised Trends in Ambient PM10, 12 Long-Running Urban Traffic AURN Sites 2009 - 2018
+Figure 5-13 De-seasonalised Trends in Ambient PM10, 12 Long-Running Urban Traffic AURN Sites 2009 - 2019

-Figure 5-14 shows how the UK's total emissions of $PM{10}$ have decreased over the years in which the AURN has been in operation.
-Total $PM{10}$ emissions have steadily decreased over all this period, although in more recent years the rate of decrease has slowed, flattening off after around 2009.
-However, estimated emissions from road traffic alone have continued to decrease (Figure 5-15).
+Figure 5-14 shows how the UK's total emissions of PM10 have decreased over the years in which the AURN has been in operation.
+Total PM10 emissions have steadily decreased over all this period, although in more recent years the rate of decrease has slowed, flattening off after around 2009 and showing signs of an increase from 2016 onwards.
+Two sectors appear to be increasing: production processes, and combustion in industry, commercial and residential settings.
+The NAEI says "Emissions from residential sector combustion have grown both in real terms and in terms of the contribution to the UK total.
+This is because of strong growth in the use of wood as a domestic fuel, which has offset reductions that have occurred due to decreasing use of coal and other solid mineral fuels." (https://naei.beis.gov.uk/overview/pollutants?pollutant\id=24)

+By contrast, estimated emissions from road traffic alone have continued to decrease steadily (Figure 5-15).

-Figure 5-14 Estimated Annual UK Emissions of $PM{10}$ (kt), 1992 - 2017 Source: NAEI
+Figure 5-14 Estimated Annual UK Emissions of $PM{10}$ (kt), 1992 - 2018 (from NAEI)